ApiLogicServer/Docs/docs/Sample-Integration.md

 A proper architecture must consider where to place business logic (check credit, reorder products).
 Such multi-table logic often consitutes nearly half the development effort.

-A worst practice is to place such logic on UI controller buttons.
-It can be difficult or impossile to share this with the OrderB2B service, leading to duplication of efforts and inconsistency.

 *Shared* logic is thus a requirement, to avoid duplication and ensure consistent results.
 Ideally, such logic is declarative: much more concise, and automatically enforced, ordered and optimized.

+#### Avoid Logic in UI

+A poor practice is to place such logic on UI controller buttons.
+It can be difficult or impossile to share this with the OrderB2B service, leading to duplication of efforts and inconsistency.

 &nbsp;